Super-truite/il2_random_weather_script/README.md

 Install python 3.
-For instance, use Anaconda to install python on your server : https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe To launch a python console: windows key + type anaconda + hit enter on  'anaconda prompt' in this terminal install the packages regex and numpy in an environment:
+For instance, use Anaconda to install python on your server : https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe To launch a python console: windows key + type anaconda + hit enter on  'anaconda prompt' in this terminal create and activate the environment with the required packages:
 ```
-conda create -n il2  python=3.6
+conda create -n il2 python=3.6 pyinstaller configparser numpy regex -y
 activate il2
-pip install numpy regex
 ```

 ## Mission files organization